Jodocus Hondius: Early life and training

+Work in England

-While in England, Hondius was instrumental in publicizing the work of Francis Drake, who had made a circumnavigation of the world in the late 1570s.
-In particular, in 1589 Hondius produced a now famous map of the bay of New Albion, where Drake briefly established a settlement on the west coast of North America at Drake's Cove, California.
+While in England, Hondius was instrumental in publicising the work of Francis Drake, who had made a circumnavigation of the world in the late 1570s.
+In particular, in 1589 Hondius produced a now famous map of the bay of New Albion at Drake's Cove, where Drake briefly established a settlement on the west coast of North America.

 Hondius is also thought to be the artist of several well-known portraits of Drake that are now in the National Portrait Gallery in London.
 Also Hondius had engraved charts in the Mariners Mirrour (1588) and the gores for the first English globes, those of Emery Molyneux completed in 1592.